-We live in the most amazing part of the best city in the world.
+We live in the best city in the world.
 The suburban-urban character of East Denver's neighborhoods make it the perfect place to raise a family.
 We have the amenities of the suburbs, but we live just minutes from world-class museums, restaurants, sports teams and more.
 Our sense of community is strong.
 But it is becoming more and more difficult for families to stay in Denver.
 The cost of living is high.
 Heavy traffic and the lack of public transportation to our neighborhoods create long commute times for parents who work outside the city center.
 Many of us sacrifice to stay in Denver because we love it here.
 We need a leader who understands the unique challenges we face, and who will be an advocate for us -- not the special interests and political establishment.

 When it comes to affordable housing, we are a city in crisis.
 The cost of living here has skyrocketed.
 Our current City Council approves development projects without considering the effects on our neighborhoods like design aesthetic, population density, safety and traffic flow.
 There is a solution where we can maintain the unique character of our neighborhoods while also fulfilling our social responsibility to provide affordable housing throughout the city.
 But we need a Council representative free from the influence of deep pocketed special interests to take a thoughtful, measured look at current zoning laws and future projects.